 Kiska is a once in a lifetime dog.
 She has been attacked several times in her life.
 Including the time she was 6 months old, receiving an injury that would completely rupture her ACL.

-It was our neighbor’s dog and he was being territorial.
+It was our neighbor’s dog.
+He was a big guy.
+If I venture to guess, he was most definitely over 100 lbs.
+He was being territorial.
 He jumped the fence to protect what he thought was his space.
 Kiska was making strange noises neither my husband nor I had heard before.
 My husband went outside to investigate.
 He got out there just in time.

 Soon, I looked out the window to inquire as to what had transpired.
 It took me a few seconds to register what I as seeing.
 My husband and my neighbor were both laying on top of her dog.
 They barely had hold of him, he was about to escape them.
 I remember no other time, where I could not move fast enough.
 I pulled myself down the stairs, hand over fist, because gravity was not doing the trick.